 Denise McGill is director, producer and director of photography.
 Ms. McGill is a photojournalist with a focus on migration, faith and multicultural issues.
 She worked as a staff photographer for daily newspapers until earning a spot as an overseas correspondent for the award-winning magazine The Commission.
 She went on assignment to 25 countries in three years.
 She now shoots photos and video, and teaches at University of South Carolina’s School of Journalism & Mass Communications.

 Sherard Duvall is producer and editor.
 He is an accomplished editor, director and producer for projects for VH1, Discovery Channel, MTV, BET, American Cancer Society and more.
 He specializes in visual storytelling, media literacy, marketing communication and is an advocate of hip-hop culture.
-He is also the owner and executive producer at OTR Films and is a 2001 University of South Carolina graduate.
+He is also the owner and executive producer at OTR Media Group and is a 2001 University of South Carolina graduate.